GNS-GameDesign/info/FreeSoftware.md

 ![Verify Field](/res/free_software/github_signup_verifyintegrity.png)

-This is a verify CAPTCHA, just do as it says.
+This is a verified CAPTCHA, just do as it says.

 ![Verify Email Code](/res/free_software/github_signup_emailcode.png)